Did Migos Beat Up Sean Kingston In Las Vegas After Argument About Soulja Boy?

 Sean Kingston was reportedly beaten up pretty badly by Migos in Las Vegas on Tuesday, so why was he the one who ended up in handcuffs?
 After the altercation, everyone took off before police showed up.
-Later in the night, it was reported that they wanted to speak to Migos about the incident, but it was made clear that they weren’t “wanted.”
+Later in the night, it was reported that they wanted to speak to Migos about the incident but it was made clear that they weren’t “wanted.”

 A fight broke out between the “Bad & Boujee” rappers and Kingston on Tuesday afternoon while they were all at an event at the Sands Expo and Convention Center in Las Vegas according to TMZ.
 It was reported that the members of Migos ended up fighting Sean Kingston to the ground before stomping on his head during the afternoon fight that was said to have started as an argument about Soulja Boy.